 The Specialized Purist MoFlo combines a few features our experts love in a bike bottle: It uses a nozzle that's leak-proof and easy to open, reducing the effort it takes to drink while riding.
 And the bottle is shaped so that it's easy to grab from its cage.

 Additionally, this BPA-free bottle uses Purist technology to keep the inside of your bottle clean and free of mold, odor and plastic taste.
 This is a great feature for riders who are particular about the taste of their water.

-7. Best for Competitors: Profile Design Aero HC System
+7. Best for Racing: Profile Design Aero HC System

 Most bike water bottles are designed to fit in a standard cage that's mounted on your bike frame.
 However, if you're a competitive triathlete or road racer riding with attached aero bars (which help riders say low and reduce drag), most bottles won't work for you.

 Instead, look for an aero-mounted bottle.
 Stratton recommends the Profile Design Aero HC System, because "it allows riders to stay low in aero position while simply sipping through a straw that can be set to an adjustable height."

 The Profile Design Aero HC System comes with a both a cage and bottle.
 This pairing is more affordable than other aero mounts, without sacrificing quality.

 8. Best for Charity: Portland Design Works Very Good Dog Purist Bottle